Part of his brain is gone. But this boy still sees a promising future.

 “The visual system in the right hemisphere carries the burden of face recognition,” she said.
 “The left hemisphere carries the function of recognizing words.”

-So while Tanner lost none of his eye function, a large part of the processing center was gone.
+So while Tanner lost none of his eye function, a large part of the brain that interprets the input was gone.

 “In Tanner’s case we saw that the left hemisphere sort of stepped up to the plate,” Behrmann said.
 “It took on not only word recognition but it also assumed the function for face recognition.”